 Design Considerations for Injection Molding Gate

 There are certain essential factors you must consider while designing parts for injection molding.
-You need to ask yourself a number of questions regarding the gate location injection molding and the gate dimension design.
+You need to ask yourself many questions regarding the gate location injection molding and the gate dimension design.

-Another essential question bases on how to determine gate size for injection molding.
+Another essential question is how to determine gate size for injection molding.
 Every one of these factors is critical.
 Consequently, they tend to affect the process and the product.
 The design considerations include:

 Injection Molding Gate Size